ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ##### Outdated articles

-*Note for translators: When you update your language's version of an article, never set the boolean to `false`, just delete the markup as it appears above.*
+*Note to translators: When you update your language's version of an article, never set the boolean to `false`, just delete the markup as it appears above.*

 Never delete translated articles, regardless if the content is outdated or is malformed.
 Instead, use the `outdated` mark.
 The markup for this is as follows: